sophieehill/level-up/content/home/intro.md

 title: "How it works"
 ---

-The Levelling Up scheme includes:
+The Levelling Up scheme is targeted at Year 12 students from under-represented backgrounds who are aiming to pursue the study of Maths, Chemistry, or Physics at university.

+Students will be paired with one of the participating institutions and will receive both academic and pastoral support over the course of two years.

+There are three components to the programme:

-- academic mentoring and support
+- academic tuition and support
-- preparation for University
+- mentoring to prepare for the transition to university
 - guest lectures from world leading academics

-Students will participate in a combination of self-study, tutorials, and group mentoring sessions in Maths, Chemistry, or Physics.
+The programme is designed to align with the A-level curriculum, with new topics covered in three-week cycles.
+Students will be expected to commit an average of one and a half hours per week to the programme.

 ![Flowchart depicting the schedule of a typical three-week cycle](/home/intro_files/flowchart.png)